The definitive guide to leads to business

 Conversion rate by funnel stage

-This is where leaks become visible.
+This is where leaks show up.
 Conversion rate is not just about how many leads you close at the end.
-You need to understand behavior at each stage of the journey, because that will show you where bottlenecks are.
+You need to understand how they behave at each stage of the journey, because that will tell you where the bottlenecks are.

 Measure these key conversions:

-• Visitor to lead: How many people who land on your landing page actually complete the form?
+• Visitor to lead: How many of the people who land on your landing page end up filling out the form?

-• Lead to MQL: What percentage of those initial contacts meets the criteria to be qualified by marketing?
+• Lead to MQL: What percentage of those initial contacts meet the requirements to be qualified by marketing?

-• MQL to SQL: How many of those MQLs are accepted by sales as a real business opportunity?
+• MQL to SQL: How many of those MQLs are accepted by the sales team as a real business opportunity?

-• SQL to client: And finally, what is your close rate?
+• SQL to customer: And, finally, what is your close rate?

-When you monitor these numbers, problems become obvious.
-Generating many leads but very few MQLs?
-Your messaging may be attracting the wrong audience.
-Many MQLs dropping off before SQL?
-That is a clear sign marketing and sales are not aligned on what defines a good lead.
+If you look at these numbers, the problems become obvious.
+Are you generating many leads but very few MQLs?
+Your message may be attracting the wrong audience.
+Are many MQLs dropping off before reaching SQL?
+That is a clear sign that marketing and sales are not aligned on what they consider a good lead.

-The CPL vs LTV relationship: the ultimate metric
+The CPL vs LTV relationship: the definitive metric

-Now we get to the core issue.
-The metric that truly tells you whether your leads to business strategy is profitable is the one comparing Customer Acquisition Cost (CAC) to Customer Lifetime Value (LTV).
+And now we get to the heart of the matter.
+The metric that truly tells you whether your strategy for turning leads into business is profitable is the one that compares Customer Acquisition Cost (CAC) with Customer Lifetime Value (LTV).

-CAC is everything you invest (marketing, sales, everything) to acquire a new client.
-LTV, meanwhile, is the profit you expect to generate from that client over the full relationship.
-In B2B, there is a golden rule: your LTV should be at least three times higher than your CAC.
+CAC is everything you invest in marketing, sales, and everything else to win a new customer.
+LTV, on the other hand, is the profit you expect to generate from that customer over the full relationship.
+In the B2B world, there is a golden rule: your LTV should be at least three times higher than your CAC.

-Understanding this relationship is critical.
-To give you context, B2B companies generate an average of 1,877 leads per month, but cost per lead has risen to $198.44.
-This shows that the goal is not to generate for the sake of generating, but to generate efficiently.
-It is no surprise that half of marketing professionals say opportunity generation is their main challenge.
-If useful, you can explore more about the lead generation market.
+Understanding this relationship is vital.
+To give you a sense of scale, B2B companies generate an average of 1,877 leads per month, but cost per lead has risen to $198.44.
+This shows that it is not about generating for the sake of generating, but about being efficient.
+It is no surprise that half of marketing professionals say lead generation is their biggest headache.
+If you are interested, you can explore more about the lead generation market.

-To maintain a clear view of performance, it helps to summarize these ideas in a reference table.
+To get a clear view of your performance, it is useful to summarize these ideas in a reference table.

 Essential metrics for lead management